willisplummer/elm-form/README.md

 ## To Do:

 - implement elm navigation
-- set up a port to save login token to local storage
+- set up a port to save login token to local storage [done]
 - hook up to backend